-Please respect the time of your instructional team; before emailing us with a question, please make sure you question is not already answered in assignment/quiz/exam instructions; the course syllabus; course announcements; the "Ask the Instructional Team" discussion forum; and other likely places on Canvas.
+Please respect the time of your instructional team; before emailing us with a question, please make sure you question is not already answered in assignment/quiz/exam instructions; the

 Any e-mail correspondence must originate from your @colostate.edu account, have your full name in the body of the e-mail, and contain "BZ 350" in the subject line.
 E-mails not meeting these requirements may not be recognized by our e-mail filters, and thus may not be answered.
 If you email us, please use the @colostate email address (and not from within Canvas).
 Messages sent from within Canvas are not sent to an email address - they go to the Canvas Inbox, which is not checked as frequently as email.